tensorflow/docs/site/en/api_docs/python/tf/variable_creator_scope.md

       a Tensor), or `convert_to_tensor` will decide.
     constraint: A constraint function to be applied to the variable after updates by some algorithms.
-    use_resource: if True, a ResourceVariable is always created.
     synchronization: Indicates when a distributed a variable will be aggregated.
 Accepted values are constants defined in the class
       <a href="../tf/VariableSynchronization"><code>tf.VariableSynchronization</code></a>.
 By default the synchronization is set to